-A Quick Curry for Anytime
+A Quick Curry Anytime

 This tomato and capsicum curry is deliciously spicy and tangy, and it also comes together very quickly.
-Since I almost always have tomato and capsicum in my kitchen, this is one of those dishes that's an easy one to make when I'm running low on other ingredients.
+Since I almost always have tomato and capsicum in my kitchen, this is one of those dishes that's easy to make when I'm running low on other ingredients.

 - 1 1/2 cup tomatoes, finely chopped

 - 1/2 teaspoon rasam powder (see recipe below), or coriander-cumin powder

 - 1/2 teaspoon salt, as per taste

 - 1 teaspoon sugar

 - 8 curry leaves, for tempering